 EXPLORE THE ISLE OF MAN’S UNIQUE HERITAGE AND CULTURE

-Whether you’re a history buff, a culture enthusiast, or just have an inquiring mind, the Isle of Man has a unique history and rich culture that stretches back over 10,000 years, that you can enjoy any time of the year.
+Whether you’re a history buff, a culture enthusiast, or just have an inquisitive mind, the Isle of Man has a unique history and rich culture spanning over 10,000 years, which you can enjoy any time of the year.

 HOUSE OF MANANNAN

 The Isle of Man is steeped in myth and magic.
 On Peel quayside stands the House of Manannan, where you’ll discover what it was like living in a Viking longhouse or a Celtic roundhouse, join the crew of Odin’s Raven Viking longship, explore the sights and smells of 19th century Peel, including a Manx Kipper Yard, and much, much more.

 One of its more interesting attractions is the Steam Packet gallery, which charts the company’s historical relationship with the Isle of Man, including the important and dangerous role the ships and their largely Manx crews played during both world wars.

 Tynwald is the oldest continuous parliament in the world.
 It dates back over 1,000 years and is celebrated once a year at Tynwald Hill, a four-tiered hill built in the 13th century that’s one of the island’s most distinctive landmarks and a sign of its independence as a self-governing crown dependency.
 It is believed the annual open air ceremony was established by Norse Viking settlers and still continues to this day.

 One site not to be missed is the Old House of Keys in Castletown.
 A visit to this restored 1866 building will teach you about the development of democracy and effect political decisions had and continue to have on the Manx nation.
 Meet the costumed secretary of this historic building and take a seat in the debating chamber to watch active debates on setting new Manx laws.